CBIIT/fnlcr-bids-hpc/image_segmentation/README.md

    `IMAGE_SEG=/Users/weismanal/checkouts/fnlcr-bids-hpc/image_segmentation`
 2. In some working directory, place .npy files (or symbolic links to them) containing the images and masks for the ROIs in the format `roiX_input_img.npy` and `known_masks_roiX.npy`, where X is an integer (1, 2, 3, etc.).
 3. In the same working directory, create a directory with the model name for each model containing inference results.
-4. In each model directory, place .npy files (or symbolic links to them) containing the inferred masks on the ROIs in the format inferred_masks-roiX-Y_first.npy, where X corresponds to the ROI on which inference was done and Y takes on the values x, y, or z and refers to the direction orthogonal to which the 2D inferences were performed.
-E.g., if inference on the i-th image in the NxHxW stack is specified by img(i,:,:), then Y would be set to z due to the correspondence (N,H,W) <--> (z,y,x).
+4. In each model directory, place .npy files (or symbolic links to them) containing the inferred masks on the ROIs in the format `inferred_masks-roiX-Y_first.npy`, where X corresponds to the ROI on which inference was done and Y takes on the values x, y, or z and refers to the direction orthogonal to which the 2D inferences were performed.

+   For example, if inference on the i-th image in the NxHxW stack is specified by img(i,:,:), then Y would be set to z due to the correspondence (N,H,W) <--> (z,y,x).
 Similarly, Y would be set to y if inference were done on the j-th image specified by img(:,j,:), and Y would be set to x if inference were done on the k-th image specified by img(:,:,k).
-As noted above, if the images in the stack are not correlated in space and only a since inference is done, Y should always be set to z.
+As noted above, if the images in the stack are not correlated in space and only a since inference is done, Y should always be set to z for the single inference file per ROI per model.

-#### Sample directory structure for spatially correlated images:
+   *Explicit example of directory structure for spatially correlated images:*

 ```
 ├── 01-roi1_only_uncombined_unet